-Hemp and Hemp-Derived CBD Expected To Be Legalized In Farm Bill Next Week
+Hemp And Hemp-Derived CBD Expected To Be Legalized In Farm Bill Next Week

 — Leader McConnell (@senatemajldr) December 10, 2018

-Senate Majority Leader Mitch McConnell (R-KY) tweeted his support after sitting in on the Congressional reconciliation committee.
+Senate Republican Majority Leader Mitch McConnell tweeted his support after sitting in on the congressional reconciliation committee.
 Senator McConnell tweeted that he hoped that CBD would continue its extraordinary trajectory.
-His tweet additionally stated that the Farm Bill was a “bright spot” in the future of agriculture, and that its inception would allow state departments to be responsible for the oversight of CBD.
+His tweet additionally stated that the farm bill was a “bright spot” in the future of agriculture, and that its inception would allow state departments to be responsible for the oversight of CBD.